thomluther/ha-anker-solix/README.md

 ## Usage terms and conditions:

-This integration utilizes an unofficial Python library to communicate with the Anker Power cloud server Api that is also used by the official Anker mobile app.
-The Api access or communication may change or break any time without notice and therefore also change or break the integration functionality.
+This integration utilizes an unofficial Python library to communicate with the Anker Power cloud server Api, which is used by the official Anker mobile app.
+The cloud server Api access or communication may change or break any time without notice and therefore also change or break the integration functionality.
 Furthermore, the usage for the unofficial Api library may impose risks, such as device damage by improper settings or loss of manufacturer's warranty, whether is caused by improper usage, library failures, Api changes or other reasons.

 🚨 **The user bears the sole risk for a possible loss of the manufacturer's warranty or any damage that may have been caused by use of this integration or the underlying Api python library.
 Users must accept these conditions prior integration usage.
 A consent automatically includes future integration or Api library updates, which can extend the integration functionality for additional device settings or monitoring capabilities.** 🚨